redhat-na-ssa/demo-rosa-sagemaker/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you have the demo installed, start at the `./notebooks/fingerprint/model_train_s3_leftright.ipynb`.
+If you have the demo installed, start in the AWS Console SageMaker Notebooks.
 If not, see the <a href="#prerequisites">Prerequisites</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>